gsmitheidw/pogo-s2-kildare/README.md

 - Simple - only shows a grid for the town area
 - Can run static from a local pc/phone, does not require a hosted webserver
 - Tint cells (L17) to indicate if there is more than one point of interest per cell (none/green/orange/red)
+- Will zoom to your current GPS location
+- Allows for categories of Points of Interst such as Gyms and PokéStops
+ but also Non-Pokémon Go (Ingres portal), Nominated and Potential
+- Can be localised to any town or location (see below)

 #### Marker Legends